113ll3/Ibmclouddocscli/idt/commands.md

 #### `deploy-target`
 {: #deploy-target}

-* Parameter optionally used to indicate the type of deployment to be completed.
+* Parameter used to indicate the type of deployment to be completed.
 The default deployment type is buildpack.
 * Usage `ibmcloud dev deploy -t|--target buildpack|container`

 #### `deploy-image-target`